This page shows you how to get started with Cloud Code.

 - From your plugins marketplace (File > Settings > Plugins or for Mac OS X, IntelliJ IDEA > Preferences > Plugins), search for the 'Cloud Code' plugin and install it.
 You may be prompted to restart your IDE to activate the plugin.

-To create a new application using an existing sample:
+To create a new service using an existing sample:

 - In your IDE, open File > New Project and select Cloud Code: Cloud Run.